OopssSorry/LuaU-Free-Key-System-UI/README.md

 if not KSresponse or not KeyValid then return end

 -- YOUR SCRIPT HERE

-if KeyPremium then
+-- Example of checking is user have a premium: if KeyPremium then
 	print("Key is premium!")
 end